 Pursuant to Section 96 (2) AktG, the Supervisory Board of Continental AG as a listed stock corporation subject to the German Codetermination Act consists of at least 30% women and at least 30% men.
 This minimum quota must always be fulfilled by the Supervisory Board as a whole.
-Due to an objection by the employee representatives against the overall fulfillment in accordance with Section 96 (2) Sentence 3 AktG before the election of the Supervisory Board in spring 2019, the minimum quota for the Supervisory Board of Continental AG must be fulfilled separately by the shareholder representatives and the employee representatives.
+Due to an objection by the employee representatives against the overall fulfillment in accordance with Section 96 (2) Sentence 3 AktG before the election of the Supervisory Board of Continental AG must be fulfilled separately by the shareholder representatives and the employee representatives.
 Women made up 30% of both the shareholder and employee representatives on the Supervisory Board of Continental AG as at December 31, 2022.